beeware/lektor-i18n-plugin/README.md

+**This is a fork of the (unmaintained as of May 2025?)
+[Numericube lektor-i18n-plugin](https://github.com/numericube/lektor-i18n-plugin)**.
+BeeWare is maintaining (but not publishing) this fork for our own usage.
+It was forked on 28 May 2025, and has had some patches applied.

+---

 # Lektor i18n plugin

 This plugin enables a smarter way to translate a [Lektor](http://getlektor.com) static website using old-good PO files.
 So you can use your beloved translation processes and tools.